 Artistic activities permit the child to give outward expression to impulses that come from the inner life.
 When children are allowed to work out feelings through art they have a positive way of expressing emotions and their deepest needs can be met most fully and satisfyingly.

 Artistic activities are woven into the entire Waldorf curriculum.
 Art is not a compartmentalized "lesson," presented without relationship to the rest of the curriculum.
 It is an element of every moment spent in the school experience.

 Are Waldorf schools religious?

 Waldorf Schools do not subscribe to any particular religion and they are regularly attended by children from the full spectrum of religious backgrounds.
-The schools are "religious," however, in a higher sense of the word.
-The historical festivals of the major religions, and a celebration of the earth’s seasonal cycles are practiced in the classroom and at school assemblies.
+The historical festivals of all the major religions, and a celebration of the earth’s seasonal cycles are practiced in the classroom and at school assemblies.
 This inclusive approach aims to awaken the child’s natural reverence for the wonder and beauty of life, and these in turn help develop a moral understanding of the world.

 How is reading taught?

 The Waldorf curriculum begins with the oral tradition.
 Mastery of oral communication is seen as critical to all learning and life itself.
 Although preparation of the student in language arts is well underway in the nursery, kindergarten and first grade, reading is deferred, often even into the second grade.
 Reading, in fact, follows a firm grounding in writing.
 In the first grade, students explore the origins of the alphabet, and their reading evolves out of their writing and art as a comparatively effortless stage of linguistic communication.

 Textbooks are not introduced early.
 Children create their own "main lesson" books in each subject, eventually building a library of their education.
 Reading continues to be intimately bound with writing.
 Most children have become proficient in reading by the end of third grade.